Frederick Page

 1865 to 1869 licenced as auctioneer

-1870 November – Bankrupt
+1870 November – Bankrupt in Australia

 1870 Passport records Isojiro 磯次郎 aged 30, with Sei, 20 (daughter? wife?), 鶴吉?age?, Chiyokichi 千代吉 17, Toramatsu 寅松 37, Gennosuke 源之助 28、Toyomatsu 芳松 12, Umekichi 梅吉 8, Koman? 小万 6 to tour Shanghai, China, Australia, Europe.
+Under employ of a British man Frederick Page, for China, Europe, Australia.

-1871 January troupe from Japan departs Japan
+1871 January Isojiro’s troupe departs Japan

 1871 April – Shanghai